The Lost Journals of Nelly Bly:

 Takeshi came back with the pendant.
 His clothes were bloody, and a bullet had grazed his cheek.
 Blood streaked down his face, but he was otherwise unharmed.
 Of our entire party, only Nobuko had been seriously wounded.
 Yomomato had torn a sleeve off his shirt and wrapped it around the priestess's shoulder as a tourniquet.
 She would survive.
-A pair of young alcolytes soon entered and began to tend to her as she lay on the ground.
+A pair of young acolytes soon entered and began to tend to her as she lay on the ground.

-I rushed to Takeshi to wipe her cheek with my handkerchief.
+I rushed to Takeshi to wipe his cheek with my handkerchief.
 I could tell the warrior was not happy about it, but he indulged me.
 Soon the blood stopped flowing, but I knew Takeshi would have a new scar.
 He threw the pendant into Nobuko's lap.
 Now Nobuko had both, one to Suijin and one to Bokrug.

 “Ito's too late,” Nobuko whimpered.
 “Even for an initiate, Suijin's pendant and a short prayer would be sufficient for Bokrug to take enough energy to rise from the sea.
 And sap some of Suijin's own strength.”